 The inbound files are split into three;

 Push - IGT Creator go out to travellers and survey them (using the data in the survey file).
-The Push file contains the ansrews to the survyes asked of those in the Survey file. doesn’t exist.
+The Push file contains the answers to the survyes asked of those in the Survey file.

 Questions – The Questions file contains the question asked in the survey.
 From time-to-time questions can change.